 As a leader in a company, you have another responsibility towards your employees, colleagues, superiors, and those following you on social media.
 You’re expected to step up and address any type of social issues that may occur within your industry.

-This is especially the case if your company is actively involved in solving social issues and is being socially aware.
+This is especially the case if your company is actively involved in solving social issues and is socially aware.

-Therefore, don’t be scared to talk about:
+Therefore, don’t be scared to talk about the following:

 - the problems the society is facing